Celtech/ACME/README.md

-  completion  Generate the autocompletion script for the specified shell hash        Returns a hashed version of a plaintext password help        Help about any command start       Start the web server
+  completion  Generate the autocompletion script for the specified shell hash        Returns a hashed version of a plaintext password help        Help about any command ping        Returns the health status of your server start       Start the web server

 Flags: